EVERSE-ResearchSoftware/RSQKit/pages/contributing/metadata_guidelines.md

 * `affiliation`: affiliation information.
 An identifier for the `affiliations.yml` file should be used.
 * `image_url`: absolute path to image (defaults to image from GitHub)

-You can reference contributors by their name in the fromntmatter section of content pages using parameter "contributors".
+You can reference contributors by their name in the page metadata section of content pages using parameter "contributors:".
 An example of a contributor can be seen below:

 Example of a contributor:
 ```yml